SelectCode/apply/ChallengeReport.md

 If your challenge involves providing a text-based answer, please write it here.
 For coding challenges, include a link to your code repository or a brief description of your solution.

-*Example: "Created a convolutional neural network model for image classification using TensorFlow and Keras*
+*Example: "Created a convolutional neural network model for image classification using TensorFlow and Keras"*

 ### Approach